 How Does Scoring Work In Tennis?

 There are three main components to the scoring system in tennis.
 Before breaking down the point system, you should know that in tennis there are games, sets, and the match.
-The match is the proper term for the entire performance and is made up of sets.
+The match is the proper term for the entire competition and each match is made up of sets.
 A game consists of points, and a set consists of games won.

 The scoring system in tennis is the same for both singles and doubles play.
 The only difference in gameplay is the boundaries on the court.
 In singles play, the alleys are out of bounds, and in doubles play, they are not.
 The player (singles) or team (doubles) who wins the most sets wins the match.

 How Do Games Work?

-The point tier goes as follows: both players start at 0.
+The point tier in tennis goes as follows: both players start at 0.
 After scoring one point, a player will now have 15.
 The next point won would bring the player to 30.
 Following that, another point won brings a player’s score to 40.
-If the player with 40 wins the next point (assuming that ther score is not tied at 40), they will win that game, and now lead the set 1-0.
+If the player with 40 wins the next point (assuming that the score is not tied at 40), they will win that game and now lead the set 1-0.

 When there is a tie before the score of 40, it is referred to as “all.”
 For example, when both players have 30, you will say, “30 all.”

-It is important to note that tennis games and matches are a win-by-two format.
-If both players have 40 points, we have what is called “deuce.”
+Tennis games and matches traditionally use a win-by-two format.
+If both players have 40 points, they are in what is called “deuce.”
 The next point won when in “deuce” gives that player the advantage, which, in short, means if they win the next point, they win the game.
 However, if the player that does not have the advantage wins the point, the game returns to “deuce.”

-The last terms you might hear often in regards to scoring are advantage-in and advantage out.
-Advantage in, or ad-in for short, is when the server scores the point during a deuce.
-Advantage out, or ad-out, is when the receiver scores the point during a deuce.
+The last terms you might often hear in regard to scoring are advantage-in and advantage-out.
+Advantage-in, or ad-in for short, is when the server scores the point during a deuce.
+Advantage-out, or ad-out, is when the receiver scores the point during a deuce.